JackyWeng526/Predictive_Control_for_Thermal_comfort/README.md

 The adaptive comfort range can help us easily determine the target of HVAC setpoint temperature.
 ![Local_Comfort_Range](https://github.com/JackyWeng526/Predictive_Control_for_Thermal_comfort/blob/main/docs/Taiwan_PET_adaptive_model.PNG)

 ## Optimal SP Strategy and Automated Controller
+### Automated Controller
+This section will vary a lot with the corresponding case study.

+Our controller is built by MQTT, AWS, and the existing BAS in the field, please refer to the [MQTT example](https://github.com/JackyWeng526/Support_AI_service_with_MQTT).

+The privacy and security of the internet and IoT protocols are well-considered.

 ### SP prediction
 We used Neural Network for predictive algorithm construction, and the results are shown below.